kaievns/the-log/posts/lead/on-culture-and-belonging.md

 slowly moving traffic jam.

 On most days it would be relatively quiet.
 Cars come in, cars come out.
-But on some days, something would happen, like road works, or someone gets upset over a pedestrian jaywalking across the road.
+But on some other days, something would happen, like road works, or someone gets upset over a pedestrian jaywalking across the road.
 A car would beep, and then another one, and then another.
 People get agitated, stressed, and start behaving poorly while being stuck in the line of cars.

 The weirdest thing is that this constant beeping will just hang in the air the whole day.
 The original problem and drivers who started it are long gone, but